Best US poker sites

 - New Hampshire

-Up to and including January 2018, there are just four US states with laws legalizing and regulating online poker.
+Up to and including March 2021, there are just six US states with laws legalizing and regulating online poker.
+Players can head online via the software clients or use real money poker apps to take part.

 Delaware was the first state to do it, passing the Delaware Gaming Competitiveness Act in the summer of 2012.
 It approved both online poker and online casino games.